 Most recreational players poach at the wrong time, from the wrong position, and without proper technique.

-They see an opening and sprint across the court, only to collide with their partner or leave the sideline wide open for a passing shot.
+They see an opening and sprint across the court, only to collide with their partner or leave the sideline wide open for a down-the-line pass.

 The biggest mistake?
 Poaching when your partner is dinking from the middle of the court.